Redemptive Good

 • God may use hardship to clarify our values and realign our priorities.

-• He may build in us a patient perseverance that produces character, courage, and hope.
+• He may cultivate in us a patient perseverance that produces character, courage, and hope.

 • Our pain may help us realize how much Jesus suffered on our behalf.